Exploring Everything Within and the Space Between

 Claveau grew up playing in the ravines of Toronto.
 She considers herself a dual citizen of the city and the forest and exists between these two worlds.

-When she is not in her studio in the secluded woods of Muskoka, she is hiking with her dogs Gracie and Charlie.
+When she is not in her studio in the secluded woods of Muskoka, or greeting new friends at her Bracebridge-based Green Forest Gallery, she is hiking with her dogs Gracie and Charlie.
 She enjoys exploring forests and hiking the trails of her own backyard, Algonquin Park and The Kawartha Lakes.
 She finds endless inspiration in the solitude of nature.

 She is inspired by landscapes, city scenes and the emotions that arise from the tasks of daily life.
 She brings these elements together through visual art and music.